Swinton Square

 Swinton Square, formerly known as Swinton Shopping Centre, is a shopping centre located between Chorley Road (A6) and Swinton Hall Road in Swinton, near Manchester, England.

 The centre was built in 1966.
 Swinton Square houses a diverse number of shops, with many specialising in a certain area of life.
 It also held a small open air market until fairly recently.
 The complex includes the 1970s Swinton Library and the Lancastrian Hall As part of the recent redevelopment of the shopping area, a new Asda superstore opened in 2014.
 There is also a Morrisons superstore nearby on Swinton Hall Road, which was originally built in 1992 as a Safeway UK store, until Morrisons acquired the Safeway chain in 2004.
 The store was eventually rebranded to Morrisons in November 2005.

 Facilities

-Swinton Shopping Centre decided to introduce pay and display parking in 2005 until 2010 for the use of the three car packs that are on the site.
-They are open to members of the public 24 hours a day and seven days a week, including public holidays.
-In 2010 the control of the car parks returned to GVA Grimley and they returned the site to free parking.

-When the centre introduced the pay and display system around 4,000 people demanded that they remove the pay and display system.
+Swinton Square does not have its own parking.
+Instead parking is controlled by Parking Eye in the nearby Asda car park.
+There is a time limit of 3 hour, after which Parking Eye issue parking charges of £100, correct at June 2025, this limit applies equally to Blue Badge holders.
+The limit applies to all shoppers including those visiting the Asda store.

+A trial of pay and display parking from 2005 to 2010 resulted in complaints from over 4,000 people who demanded its removal.
 Traders at Swinton Shopping Centre said that business had fallen by up to a third since the introduction of pay-and-display in 2005.

-As of August 2010 the original owner of the site, GVA Grimley, has regained control of the land and parking meters were removed from the centre.

 The precinct is mainly on ground floor level and easily accessible for disabled patrons via the main entrance on Station Road (B5231).

-The centre was rebranded "Swinton Square" in 2014.

 Shops

-Swinton Square has many shops that focus in these areas: